 In Lebanon on Saturday (31 December), the leader of the Palestine Liberation Organisation, Yasser Arafat, attended a rally to celebrate the first commando raid by Palestinian guerrillas on Israel.

-In Lebanon on Saturday (31 December), the leader of the Palestine Liberation Organisation, Yasser Arafat, attended a rally to celebrate the first commando raid by Palestinian guerrillas on Israel.
+Background: In Lebanon on Saturday (31 December), the leader of the Palestine Liberation Organisation, Yasser Arafat, attended a rally to celebrate the first commando raid by Palestinian guerrillas on Israel.
 The rally was also attended by several thousand Palestinians.

 SYNOPSIS: The unlikely sound of bagpipes drowned the usual revolutionary slogans as the PLO rally started with a march through the outskirts of Damour, a seaside town and Palestinian stronghold, 10 miles (16 kilometres) south of Beirut.